xhtml2pdf/xhtml2pdf/doc/usage.rst

 Long cells
 ----------

-Pisa is not able to split table cells that are larger than the available space.
+``xhtml2pdf`` is not able to split table cells that are larger than the available space.
 To work around it you may define what should happen in this case.
 The ``-pdf-keep-in-frame-mode`` can be one of: "error", "overflow", "shrink", "truncate", where "shrink" is the default value.